V & W Class destroyers played a vital part in evacuating the

 the east of Dunkirk and from the North Mole, the breakwater of concrete

 piles at the entrance to Dunkirk harbour.
-Vic Green describes the part
+Cdr.
+John Hamilton Allison, RN (below left) was the CO of HMS Worcester

-played by HMS Worcester, the V & W on which his father served.
+played by HMS Worcester, the V & W in which his father later served.

 Following an extensive refit Worcester